ironcore-dev/dpservice/docs/development/style_guide.md

 ## Logging
 Logging should be done as early as reasonably possible (which, unless in critical path, means pretty much always).
 This enables the service to log source code information of the call.

-Unless helpful, there is no need to log at all points of the callstack, so checked the called function for logging and if done there, do not log errors in the caller.
+Unless helpful, there is no need to log at all points of the callstack, so check the called function for logging and if done there, do not log errors in the caller.

 There are currenlty four log-levels.
 It is expected, that `ERR` will lead to the function's failure, `WARN` will continue on and logs an abnormal state. `INFO` should cover normal state. `DEBUG` should only be used for debugging and is by default not shown.